imixs/imixs-workflow/src/site/markdown/engine/plugins/mailplugin.md

 ### Default Sender Address
 The default sender address will be set with the current user name.
 The sender address can be changed by the imixs property 'mail.defaultSender'.
-If the property is defined, the plug-in overwrites the 'From' attribute of every mail with the DefaultSender address.
+If the property is defined, the plugin overwrites the 'From' attribute of every mail with the DefaultSender address.
 If no value is set the mail will be send from the current users mail address.

 Example (imixs.properties):